lorenanda/weather-forecast/README.md

-# Time series analysis to forecast the temperature in Berlin/Vienna
+# Time series analysis to forecast the temperature in Berlin

 This project was completed in week 5 of the Data Science Bootcamp at SPiced Academy in Berlin.
 The goal is to forecast the daily weather in Berlin Mitte over one year using autoregressive models and to plot climate data on a map using Folium.